kstenerud/concise-encoding/cte-specification.md

 Objects may be of any type described below.

 Scalar Types
 ------------

 ### Boolean

-Supports the values true and false.
+Supports the values `true` and `false`, and their aliases `t` and `f`.

 Example:

     true
     false

-The shorthands `t` for true and `f` for false are also recognized.
+    t
+    f

 ### Integer

 Represents two's complement signed integers up to a width of 128 bits.
+Negative values are prefixed with a dash `-`.

 Integers can be specified in base 2, 8, 10, or 16.
 A suffix character determines which base to interpret as: